gca-research-group/tee-compartimentalisation-study-case/README.md

 ![Sequence Diagram of the Read Operation](./figs/read.png)

-*Figure 4: Sequence diagram of the read operation in the Integration Solution.*
+*Figure 4: Reading data from a digital service.*
 <!--(Author: Rafael Zancan-Frantz, Applied Computing Research Group, Unijuí University, Brazil).-->

 The sequence diagram in Figure 4 provides a structured view of how data is securely retrieved from a digital service.
 Below is an explanation of the key steps involved in the read operation: